 - We advise you to exercise normal safety precautions in Malawi.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

-- Demonstrations in Malawi can be spontaneous and attract large numbers.
+- Demonstrations in Malawi can be spontaneous and attract large crowds.
 You should avoid all demonstrations and large public gatherings.
-If you are in an area where demonstrations are occurring you should leave if it is safe to do so.
+If you are in an area where demonstrations are occurring you should leave, if it is safe to do so.

 - Shortages of petrol and diesel have occurred in Malawi, resulting in long queues at fuel stations.
 Travellers to Malawi should be aware of these difficulties when planning to hire vehicles or travel by road to and from Malawi.

 - Australia has a Consulate in Malawi headed by an Honorary Consul who can provide limited consular assistance.
-The Australian Embassy in Zimbabwe provides full consular assistance to Australians in Malawi, see the Where to Get Help section.
+The Australian Embassy in Zimbabwe provides full consular assistance to Australians in Malawi.
+See Where to get help.